Penalty Removal and Recovery Services

 The second type of penalty is an algorithmic penalty which happens naturally as Google updates its algorithm.
 These changes in the algorithm can cause an automatic penalty to websites that will cause them to drop in search results.
 These penalties can be more difficult to identify than manual penalties as they are not accompanied by a notification in Search Console, and the decline in rankings can be slight or grandiose.
 The crux of Google’s harshest penalties come from either Google Panda update or Google Penguin update.

-Google Panda is Google’s algorithm update introduced in February 2011 (with several modifications thereafter) that assesses a website’s usability and on-site quality.
-The most common triggers for Google Panda is appropriate ad placement on a page, thin content, duplicate content, low quality content, page speed, and user-friendly navigation structure.
+Google Panda is a Google algorithm update introduced in February 2011 (with several modifications thereafter) that assesses a website’s usability and on-site quality.
+The most common triggers for Google Panda is appropriate ad placement on a page, thin content, duplicate content, low-quality content, page speed, and user-friendly navigation structure.
 Recovering from a Panda hit requires careful strategy and analysis to address suspect issues.

-Whether your website is suffering from a manual or algorithmic penalty, Techwood Consulting can help you.
+Whether your website is suffering from a manual or algorithmic penalty, Techwood Consulting can help your site with our Google penalty removal and Google penalty recovery services.
 Our team has several years of experience in manual and algorithmic penalty recovery to be able to identify the algorithm update that caused the penalty and execute a game plan to recover lost organic trust.